 Andreas Beger

-Data/political scientist
+Data scientist

 Database adventures

-Tags: #Afghanistan #database #PostGIS #R #SQL
+Tags: #Afghanistan #Database #PostGIS #R #SQL

 Recently I’ve set up both a PostgreSQL and MySQL server to host databases related to some of our projects in the Ward Lab.
 I should note that I have no idea what I’m doing, and this is the first time I’ve dealt with databases and how to get them working.
 It’s been a very humbling experience, although in the end, we now have two different databases that can be accessed remotely from a laptop through R or other tools like Quantum GIS: